 Implementation Plan One of the strategy runs from 2014-2018.

-A report card has prepared to show progress against Implementation Plan One for the ACT Water Strategy.
+A report card was prepared in 2018 to show progress against Implementation Plan One.

 Think water, act water